 Economist Nasser bin Ghaith was arrested on August 18, 2015, and has since been charged with “committing a hostile act against a foreign state” and “posting false information in order to harm the reputation and stature of the state and one of its institutions.”
 The charges apparently relate to a series of tweets by him that reportedly criticized the Egyptian regime, an ally of the UAE, for failing to hold anyone accountable for the 2013 Raba’a Square Massacre in Cairo, as well as tweets claiming that he had not been granted a fair trial as part of the “UAE5” case.
 On March 29, 2017, Dr. bin Ghaith was convicted by the Abu Dhabi Court of Appeals and sentenced to ten years in prison.

-Dr. Ahmadreza Djalali, an Iranian scholar of disaster medicine, was arrested in April 2016, while visiting Iran to participate in a series of academic workshops.
+Dr. Ahmadreza Djalali, an Iranian scholar of disaster medicine, was arrested in April 2016 while visiting Iran to participate in a series of academic workshops.
 He has been detained in Evin Prison, and was reportedly held in solitary confinement without access to a lawyer until December 2016.
-On February 1, 2017, Dr. Djalali informed his sister that he had been forced to sign a confession, which reportedly relates to crimes against the national security of Iran.
-Further, he has reportedly been threatened with the charge of “moharebeh” (enmity against God), which carries the death sentence.
+On February 1, 2017, Dr. Djalali informed his sister that he had been forced to sign a confession relating to crimes against the national security of Iran.
+On October 21, 2017, it was announced that Iran’s revolutionary court had sentenced Dr. Djalali to death on espionage-related charges, and on December 9, 2017, his family learned that the Supreme Court of Iran had confirmed the death sentence.
+On February 5, 2018, a branch of Iran’s Supreme Court declined to review the death sentence issued against Dr. Djalali.
+Dr. Djalali’s lawyers are trying to transfer the case to another branch.
+Dr. Djalali maintains that his ties to the international academic community are the bases of his prosecution.
+He remains in Evin Prison, where his health is deteriorating rapidly.

 Maâti Monjib, Morocco

-Historian and journalist Maâti Monjib is scheduled to stand trial in June 2016 on charges of “threatening the internal security of the State.”
+Historian and journalist Maâti Monjib is scheduled to stand trial on October 11, 2017 on charges of “threatening the internal security of the State.”
 In September 2015, Professor Monjib was subjected to a travel ban after he was prevented from leaving Morocco to attend a conference on political change in Spain.
 In response to the travel ban, Professor Monjib began a hunger strike that lasted until October 29, 2015, when the ban was reportedly lifted.
-He is expected to return to court on January 25, 2017
+While awaiting trial, Professor Monjib has remained active in academia, journalism, and peaceful activism.

 Ilham Tohti, China

 Public intellectual and economics professor Ilham Tohti is serving a life prison sentence on charges of “separatism” as a result of his peaceful expression and activism pertaining to minority rights in China.
-Professor Tohti was arrested on January 15, 2014, held incommunicado for nearly six months and in September 2014 underwent a closed-door trial, at which he rejected the charges, stating “There is nothing wrong with voicing one’s thoughts.
+Professor Tohti was arrested on January 15, 2014 and held incommunicado for nearly six months.
+In September 2014, he underwent a closed-door trial, at which he rejected the charges, stating, “There is nothing wrong with voicing one’s thoughts.
 And there is nothing wrong with doing academic research.”